Hats-Protocol/hats-anchor-app/apps/frontend/README.md

 # Hats Anchor App

-The Anchor app is a Next.js app relying on the Core & Subgraph SDK as well as the other libraries contained here.
+The Anchor App is a Next.js app relying on the Core & Subgraph SDK as well as the other libraries contained here.

 ## Start the app